-Endangered Asian elephants are one of the planet’s amazing, gentle creatures; While in Chiang Mai, I had the opportunity to visit the Elephant Jungle Sanctuary to spend some time with these gentle giants.
+Asian elephants are one of the planet’s amazing, gentle creatures; While in Thailand, I had the opportunity to visit the Elephant Jungle Sanctuary outside of Chaing Mai to spend some time with these gentle giants.

-The activities include feeding them, playing in the mud and washing off in the nearby stream.
-Overall, this project has excellent intentions to protect the dwindling population of Asian elephants with your help.
+The activities include feeding them lots of bananas, playing in the mud and washing off the leathery pachyderms in the nearby stream.
+Overall, this project has excellent intentions to protect the dwindling population of Asian elephants.

 Elephant Jungle Sanctuary Uncensored

 The popularity with this destination is very high, however the tour operator limits the number of people per group.
 You should expect to make reservations in advance.
-The likelihood of same-day reservations is low.
+The likelihood of same-day reservations at any of the elephant jungle sanctuaries is low.